aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/tables/find-query-tables-and-list-objects-related-to-external-data-connections/_index.md

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-PrintTables.cs" >}}

-The following is the console output of the above sample code using this [sample excel file](5115493.xlsm).
+The following is the console output of running the above sample codes with this [sample excel file](5115493.xlsm).

 {{< highlight java >}}